zhuoy-qc/QNCIDock/README.md

 ```bash
 conda activate ringdock_pi-cation_env
 ```
+## Docking on a single protein
+We demonstrate how to dock 6HA4_T3Y from Dockgen Datset.

 ## Run with preprocess data
-In this section, we demonstrate how to use our codes on a proceessed dataset (DockGen dataset with all pi-cation complexes).
+For demonstration, we provide preprocessed data (protein protanated, ligand in sdf format) for the Dockgen Dataset with all-pication interactions complexes included.
+This section will demonstrate how to run our docking pipeline and evaluat performance.
 First, unzip the .zip file.
 ```bash
 unzip Dockgen_all_with_pication_protein_protanated.zip
 ```